-For licensed operators that operate in violation of either their licence or the gambling law, change of licence conditions, suspension and revocation of the licence are sanctions that the Gambling Authority can use to enforce gambling law, and compliance with legislation and regulation.
+For licensed operators that operate in violation of either their licence or the gambling law, change of licence conditions, suspension and revocation of the licence are sanctions that the Danish Gambling Authority can use to enforce gambling law, and compliance with legislation and regulation.

 For payment service providers and ISPs, criminal liability only comes into play if the provider in question disobeys, disregards or ignores a court order to block payments to or from an operator, or if access is granted to the operator's website despite a court order to block it.

 For advertisers, the same sanctions apply as those applicable to operators who offer gambling without a licence.